Skip to Main Content

 Referencing scholarly or media sources — Any information gathered from a scholarly source, government website, or news or broadcast report will be attributed to that source.
 However, attribution of information to another publication does not absolve The Ithacan from spreading misinformation.
 In other words The Ithacan’s reporting standards are also applied to any outside publications’ information referenced in The Ithacan.

 Anonymous sources — The use of unidentified sources is reserved for situations in which the newspaper could not otherwise print information it considers newsworthy and reliable.
-When possible, reporter and editor should discuss any promise of anonymity before it is made or before the reporting begins on a story that may result in such a commitment.
-While the identity of a source may be withheld in the story, it is always known to the reporter and editor.
+Reporters and editors should discuss any promise of anonymity with the editor-in-chief before it is made or before the reporting begins on a story that may result in such a commitment.
+While the identity of a source may be withheld in the story, it is always known to the reporter, section editor and editor-in-chief.
 We defer to the Associated Press style rule of providing readers with the reasoning for granting anonymity.

 Fact-checking